xapian/xapian/xapian-core/docs/admin_notes.rst

 However, modifications are still possible, and if many modifications are made, the database will eventually adjust itself.

-The tools have an option ("-F") to perform a "full" compaction.
-This option compacts the database as much as possible, but is not recommended if further modifications are at all likely in future.
+The tools have an option ("-F") to perform a "fuller" compaction.
+This option compacts the database as much as possible, but it violates the design of the Btree format slightly to achieve this, so it is not recommended if further modifications are at all likely in future.
+If you do need to modify a "fuller" compacted database, we recommend you run xapian-compact on it without "-F" first.

 While taking a copy of the database, it is also possible to change the blocksize.
 If you wish to profile search speed with different blocksizes,